liusylab/NIPT-human-genetics/README.md

 ### Introduction
 ------------

-NIPT-human-genetics is a workflow for analysing large-scale NIPT sequencing data for human genetic investigation such as SNP detection, allele frequency estimation, individual genotype imputation, kinship estimation, population structure inference and genome-wide association studies.
+**NIPT-human-genetics** is a **semi-automated** workflow for analysing large-scale ultra-low-pass non-invasive prenatal test (NIPT) sequencing data for human genetic investigation such as SNP detection, allele frequency estimation, individual genotype imputation, kinship estimation, population structure inference and genome-wide association studies.
+It has been used in the following studies [Liu et al]:<https://doi.org/10.1016/j.cell.2018.08.016>, [Yang et al]:<https://doi.org/10.1182/blood.2023021925>,.
+The word **semi-automated** means it cannot excute jobs and users need to submit the jobs by themselves, following to their computational systems settings.

+**NIPT-human-genetics** contains the following modules
+- Alignment and statistics of NIPT sequencing data
+- SNP discovery and allele frequency estimation using a maximum likelihood model implemented in BASEVAR
+- Genotype imputation using hidden markov model implemented by GLIMPSE or QUILT
+- Kinship estimation
+- Principal component analysis

 ### Citation